 You could find yourself needing a data scientist even after you pay for an ETL.
 That team member might not need to build many custom pipelines, but having them on hand certainly helps.
 Otherwise, you risk losing some data that could lead to greater business insights.

 Luckily, they don’t have to.
-Some ETL solutions give users drag-and-drop interfaces that require very little technical knowledge.
-Instead of building data pipelines manually, you can simply connect data sources to destinations without any manual coding.A drag-and-drop solution also makes it easier for you to transform data by showing your options.
+Some ETL tools give users drag-and-drop interfaces that require very little technical knowledge.
+Instead of getting data engineers to build data pipelines manually, you can simply connect data sources to destinations without any manual coding.A drag-and-drop solution also makes it easier for you to transform data by showing your options.
 You don’t need to know it’s impossible to turn format X into format Y. Your data pipeline only lets you choose viable options.

 Again, you might need data engineers or similar professionals to build custom pipelines on occasion.
 By and large, though, your marketing team can use a no-code ETL to perform daily tasks.
-With this type of ETL, a little onboarding goes a long way.
+With these types of ETL tools, a little onboarding goes a long way.

 While that’s a drawback for ETL solutions, you can find platforms that combine ETL and data warehousing.
 These platforms can work with data from sources and move information to a database or similar destination.
 But they also store historical data so you always have a backup available.